Financial Aid Satisfactory Academic Progress

 What happens when the appealed probation session is complete?

 A student may regain or lose federal eligibility following the appealed probation session.
 The status for the session following the appealed probation session will fall into one of the categories below:

 - Stay in an appealed probation status.
 In order to remain in appealed probation status, a student must have a completion rate of 66.67% and GPA average of 2.0 or better for undergraduate students or a 3.0 or better for graduate students during the appealed probation session.

 - Move back to a suspension status.
 If student does not meet the required pace of completion or GPA, the student status will return to suspension and federal aid will be cancelled for future sessions.

 - Move to satisfactory status.
 If a student meets the overall GPA and/or pace of completion requirements for satisfactory academic progress, aid will be reinstated.
 Maximum time measure of 150% suspension excluded.

 Students who remain in an appealed probationary status will have aid in place for the next session and will continue to be monitored each session.
-Students who move back to a suspension status will not have aid in place the next session and have the options of Reinstatement.
+Students who move back to a suspension status will not have aid in place the next session and have the option of Reinstatement.
 Students who move to a satisfactory status will have aid reinstated and will be reviewed again the following May.